pollen-robotics/reachy-2021-docs/content/SDK/first-moves/safety/index.md

 ### Don't stay in stiff mode if you're not moving the robot

-Each Reachy's motor can be in one of two compliance mode:
+Each Reachy's motor can be in one of two compliance modes:
 * **compliant**: the motor is soft and can be freely turned by hand.
 It cannot be controlled, setting a new target position will have no effect.
 Yet you can still read the motor position.
 * **stiff**: the motor is hard and cannot be moved by hand.
 It can be controlled by setting new target position.
 In this mode, the motor use its maximum torque to maintain its present position until a target position is sent.